athena-framework/athena/docs/routing.md

 The easiest setup would be to update the `defaults` with your settings and use the `blacklist` `strategy`.

-## Custom Handlers
+## Custom HTTP Handlers

-By default Athena sets up the required handlers behind the scenes if no custom handlers are supplied.
+By default Athena sets up the required HTTP handlers behind the scenes if no custom handlers are supplied.

-In order to use custom handlers, first create a class that inherits from `Athena::Routing::Handlers::Handler` and implements a `def handle(ctx : HTTP::Server::Context, action : Athena::Routing::Action, config : Athena::Config::Config) : Nil`.
+In order to use custom HTTP handlers, first create a class that inherits from `Athena::Routing::Handlers::Handler` and implements a `def handle(ctx : HTTP::Server::Context, action : Athena::Routing::Action, config : Athena::Config::Config) : Nil`.
 The base Athena Handler class extends the default `HTTP::Handler` class to expose extra information for use.
 Each handler has access to the server context, the action that was matched, and the config object from the config file.

 ```crystal
 require "athena/routing"